MiraculousNightingale/yii2shop/README.md

 rapidly creating small projects.

 The template contains the basic features including user login/logout and a contact page.
-It includes all commonly used configurations that would allow you to focus on adding new features to your application.
+It includes all commonly used configurations that would allow you to focus on adding create features to your application.

 [![Latest Stable Version](https://img.shields.io/packagist/v/yiisoft/yii2-app-basic.svg)](https://packagist.org/packages/yiisoft/yii2-app-basic)